Migration Skills Assessment: A Comprehensive Guide

 2. ACS Migration Skills Assessment

-Australian Computer Society (ACS) is another authority who assesses the qualification, skills, and work experience of information and communication technology (ICT) professionals.
-They conduct a Migration Skills Assessment process in which ACS evaluates the professionals who are seeking migration to Australia under skilled migration visas, based on their capabilities in Information Technology.
+Australian Computer Society (ACS) is another authority that assesses the qualifications, skills, and work experience of information and communication technology (ICT) professionals.
+They conduct a Migration Skills Assessment process in which ACS evaluates professionals seeking migration to Australia under skilled migration visas, based on their capabilities in Information Technology.
 ACS Skills Assessment is a crucial step for ICT professionals looking to migrate to Australia and establish their careers in this field.

 2.1 ACS Skills Assessment Requirements

-• An Applicant must have completed at least a Bachelor’s Degree in any Engineering Field
+• An Applicant must have completed at least a Bachelor’s Degree in any ICT field.

-• An Applicant must have a Skilled Working Ability on a professional level
+• An Applicant must have skilled working ability at a professional level.

-• An Applicant must have a work experience in their nominated occupation
+• An Applicant must have work experience in their nominated occupation.

 2.2 ACS Skill Assessment Process

-• Include the documentary evidence like academic transcripts, employment certificate, and a CV.
+• Include documentary evidence, such as academic transcripts, employment certificates, and a CV.

 2.3 Necessary Documents for ACS Skill Assessment